c0achmcguirk/on3sanifier/on3-sanifier/README.md

-# Rivals Sanifier
+# on3 Sanifier

-This is a browser extension for Firefox and Chrome that filters posts and threads on rivals.com.
+This is a browser extension for Firefox and Chrome that filters posts and threads on on3.com.

 ## Development